jdisset/MecaCell/README.md

 - cd in it and create a build directory
 - cmake .. && make && make install

+To install the viewer, you need to have Qt5 installed.
+You can use the latest Qt installer on the Qt website.
+Don't forget to tell cmake the location of your Qt5 installation.
+To do so, on Unix based systems, you can add to your .profile or .bashrc (or any script that can modify your environment variables) the following line: export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/your/path/to/Qt5

 ##Basic usage & ultra simple example
 You need at least one **cell type**.